 Insurance companies have studied how attorneys affect case settlement value.
 The results are clear: Injured parties with attorneys settle their claims for significantly more money than their unrepresented counterparts.

-That is why big insurance companies like Progressive proactively call claimants and offer a tiny settlement in exchange for a full release.
+That is why they like to proactively call claimants and offer a tiny settlement in exchange for a full release.
 If the injured party cashes a check for “bodily injury”, then the injured party may lose the right to recover a fair value for his or her injuries.

 But why do attorneys settle the average claim for so much more than the unrepresented party?

 And so, they actively train their insurance adjusters how to try and get you to settle your claim for the least amount possible.
 Of course, they still do not roll over when an attorney gets involved.
-Insurance companies know which personal injury attorneys go to trial, and which ones fold.
+They know which attorneys go to trial, and which ones fold.
 The attorneys that build cases and go to trial often settle claims for much more than the attorneys who fold. “

 Seeking fair value in settlement claims is not the only reason to hire a personal injury lawyer.

-A Personal Injury law firm also helps an injured party by:
+A law firm also helps an injured party by:

 - Making sure the injured party is getting the best medical treatment to minimize injury and facilitate healing.